Nargiz Zakirova: Biography

 In 2013, she passed three stages of selection for the American X-Factor, but after the organizers did not call back, she went to the Russian television project The Voice.
 Nargiz impressed all four judges, but she preferred the team of Leonid Agutin.
 On December 20, 2013, she entered the final of the contest.
 She was placed second, losing by a wide margin to Sergei Volchkov.

 Since April 2014 Nargiz has been cooperating with the producer and composer Maxim Fadeev.
 The musician wrote for her the debut solo single "Ya - ne tvoya", which was released on July 3.
 In the music video she co-starred with her then-husband Philip Balzano.

 In July 2014, Nargiz Zakirova won the Grand Prix of the International Music Festival "White Nights of St. Petersburg".
 In the festival, the singer took part as a representative of Russia.
 In November of the same year, the TV show Battle of Psychics was released with Nargiz Zakirova as a test subject.

 February 6, 2015 Nargiz released her second single, entitled "Ty - moya nezhnost".
 The author of the composition was Maxim Fadeev.

 December 15, 2015 Nargiz presented her third single entitled "Ya ne veryu tebe!".
 The author of the composition was also Maxim Fadeev.

 May 17, 2016 was the release of the fourth single entitled "Begi".

 The release of Nargiz' solo album, "Shum serdtsa", took place on October 7, 2016.
 It included 15 songs, including 4 previously released singles.

 September 1, 2016, the premiere of the joint track Nargiz and Maxim Fadeev, entitled "Vdvoyom", was held.
 This song was the fifth official single in support of the debut album "Shum serdtsa".

 In 2016 she divorced from her husband Philip Balzano.

 In 2018 she released the single "Nelyubov".
 The music video featured non-actor women who described their own experiences with domestic violence.

+Personal life

+Zakirova strongly condemned the Russian invasion of Ukraine.
+Her views later resulted in her being banned from visiting Russia for 50 years.